amabdallah/FlowData/README.md

-# FlowData
+# UDWR_FlowStorageData
-Automate loading cross-tabulated time series flows data from text files into an ODM database
+Automate loading cross-tabulated time series flows data from text files into an ODM database in SQL Server.
+Then use ODM user interface Tools to query and visualize time series data from one centeral hub.
+The time series data are for the Utah Division of Water Resources.
+Written and tested by Adel M. Abdallah, Utah State University
+Started on June 15, 2015
+Last updated on Jan 22, 2016
+Estimated time spent: Over a month worth of work

+**Disclaimer**
+The Utah Division of Water Resources own this data.
+Use the script and data at your own risk.
+This project is in progress.

 ###Summary
- Matlab script to read, manipulate, and load discharge time series data from cross-tabulated text files into a Microsoft SQL Server ODM Blank Database
+The Matlab script reads, manipulates, and loads discharge time series data from cross-tabulated text files into a Microsoft SQL Server ODM Blank Database

+## Data provided by Craig Miller and Dave Cole at Utah Division of Water Resources

+* 1. Stream Flow: Monthly (516 text files)   average? (flow cubic foot per second cfs)
+* 2. Stream Flow: Daily (50 text files)  cumultive Volume (acre feet)
+* 3. Flow: Monthly (198 text files)  cumultive Volume (acre feet)
+* 4. OutPut: Monthly (129 text files)  cumultive Volume (acre feet)

 <img src="https://github.com/amabdallah/UDWR_FlowStorageData/blob/master/DataLoadingConceptual.JPG" width= "700">

-### Data provided by Craig Miller and Dave Cole at Utah Division of Water Resources

-* 1. Monthly (547 MonthlyStations or text files)   (flow cubic foot per second cfs)
-* 2. Daily (51 MonthlyStations or text files)  Volume (acre feet)

- Written and tested by Adel Abdallah
- Started on June 15 2015
- Finsihed on Jan 10th 2016
- estimated time spent: about a month worth of work

-### There are two seprate scripts for discharge time series data.
-Daily
-Monthly

 ###How does the script work?